-Travelling to Phuket with young children
+Travelling to Phuket with Young Kids

 1. Vaccinations

 At least a month before travelling to Phuket, check with your doctor or local health centre about which vaccinations may be needed.
-The US Center for Disease Control (CDC) advises that families planning to travel to Thailand should make sure they are up to date on routine vaccines such as measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and their yearly flu shot.
+The US Center for Disease Control (CDC) advises that families planning to travel to Thailand should make sure they are up to date on routine vaccines such as the measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and their yearly flu shot.
 The CDC also recommends getting Hepatitis A and typhoid shots before visiting Thailand

-Baby Supplies in Phuket
+2. Baby Supplies in Phuket

 Disposable nappies, baby food and infant formula are expensive but available in grocery stores and shops around Phuket.
 You’ll find the largest variety of baby stuff at the Tesco-Lotus and Big C hypermarkets.
 But if you prefer any particular brand or type of baby item, then it’s best to bring your own supply.

-3. Plan for the tropical climate
+3. Plan for the Tropical Climate

 Depending on the time of year you’re visiting, it might be too hot or too rainy for the kids to go outside on some days during your stay.
 Try to plan a balance of indoor and outdoor activities that the kids can enjoy.
 Check if your hotel has a kids’ club or activities for the kids, like cooking classes or arts and crafts.
 Local shopping centres like Big C and Central in Phuket Town and Jungceylon in Patong are good places to escape the heat or a rainstorm.
 The malls are air-conditioned and easy to navigate with strollers, and there are some attractions for kids like indoor play parks and video games.